 - Ciclesonide (Alvesco)

-In children, long-term use of inhaled corticosteroids can delay growth slightly, but the benefits of using these medications to maintain good asthma control generally outweigh their risks.
+In children, long-term use of inhaled corticosteroids can delay growth slightly, but the benefits of using these medications to maintain good asthma control generally outweigh the risks.
 Regular use of inhaled corticosteroids helps keep asthma attacks and other problems linked to poorly controlled asthma in check.

 Inhaled corticosteroids don't generally cause serious side effects.
 When side effects occur, they can include mouth and throat irritation and oral yeast infections.
-If you're using a metered dose inhaler, use a spacer and rinse your mouth with water after each use to reduce the amount of drug that can be swallowed and absorbed into your body.
+If you're using a metered dose inhaler, use a spacer and rinse your mouth with water after each use to reduce the amount of drug remaining in your mouth.

 These medications block the effects of leukotrienes, immune system chemicals that cause asthma symptoms.
 Leukotriene modifiers can help prevent symptoms for up to 24 hours.
 Examples include: